 To evaluate the effectiveness of the algorithm proposed in this study, metrics including ASPD, ASPD1, ASPD2, FD-ASPD, FD-ASPD1, and FD-ASPD2 were employed.
 The ASPD loss represents the average shortest point distance between the reconstructed and actual point clouds.
 The loss encompasses two components, ASPD1 and ASPD2, where ASPD1 denotes the distance between the reconstructed point cloud result and the actual point cloud result, representing accuracy.
-ASPD2 indicates the coverage of the actual point cloud result, representing completeness.
+ASPD2 indicates the coverage of the actual point cloud result in the reconstructed point cloud result, representing completeness.
 FD-ASPD loss refers to the ASPD loss after farthest distance sampling, comprising FD-ASPD1 and FD-ASPD2, each corresponding to the components ASPD1 and ASPD2 of ASPD loss.